Jhanvinb27/PROMPT-SHERLOCK/README.md

 ---

+> New: A polished multi-page Streamlit UI (SaaS-style) has been added under `pages/` with auth, dashboard, pricing, profile, settings, usage, help, and legal pages.
+The legacy single-page interface remains available via `streamlit_app.py`.

 ## 🎯 What is Prompt Detective?

 Prompt Detective is a sophisticated AI-powered system that reverse-engineers visual content to discover the original prompts and parameters used to create AI-generated images and videos.
 Using advanced computer vision algorithms and multi-pass AI analysis, it can decode the creative DNA behind any visual content.